presnick/ProgramsInformationPeople/_sources/Functions/Returningavaluefromafunction.rst

        print square(5) + square(5)

-.. mchoicemf:: test_questionfunctions_2_4
+.. mchoice:: test_questionfunctions_2_4
    :answer_a: 8
    :answer_b: 16
    :answer_c: Error: can't put a function invocation inside parentheses
-   :correct: b
    :feedback_a: It squares 2, yielding the value 4.
 But that doesn't mean the next value multiplies 2 and 4.
    :feedback_b: It squares 2, yielding the value 4.
 4 is then passed as a value to square again, yeilding 16.
    :feedback_c: This is a more complicated expression, but still valid.
 The expression square(2) is evaluated, and the return value 4 substitutes for square(2) in the expression.
+   :correct: b

    What will the following code output?